How to accept stock donations: Easy steps for nonprofits

 When both sides have the right information and tools, the process becomes smoother, faster, and far more donor-friendly.

-What nonprofits and donors need for the stock donation process, detailed below
+What nonprofits and donors need for the stock donation process, also written below

 What your nonprofit needs

-• A stock brokerage account to receive and manage your donated stocks, or a stock giving tool that can liquidate gifts for you
+• A stock brokerage account to receive and manage the shares, or a dedicated stock giving tool that automatically liquidates gifts upon receipt

-• A CRM or database to record gift details and manage donor relationships
+• A CRM or donor database to record the exact details of the gift, prevent anonymity, and manage donor stewardship

 What your stock donors need